North Korea: Hawaii Preps For Nuclear Attack, Ballistic Missiles Could Reach Island Within 20 Minutes

 North Korea’s latest provocations have been the catalyst to the Hawaii Emergency Management Agency issuing a plan aimed at helping residents and visitors prepare for a potential North Korean missile attack.
 The plan was rolled out this Friday and is intended to prep those on the Island for a missile attack that would give those in Hawaii barely eight minutes warning, according to USA Today.

 An event such as this is, “currently assessed to be very low,” however, emergency planners said it is important to prepare for the worst.
-HEMA administrator, Vern Miyagi, said that they do not want to alarm the public.
+HEMA administrator Vern Miyagi said that they do not want to alarm the public.

 “We do not want to cause any undue stress for the public, however, we have a responsibility to plan for all hazards… We cannot wait to begin our public information campaign to ensure that Hawaii residents will know what do if such an event occurs.”